maximehyh/image-server/README.md

 ## Known issues

-- If you get the following error on MACOS while trying to run main.py:
+- If you are using OpenCV and get the following error on MACOS while trying to run main.py:
 ```
 Traceback (most recent call last):
   File "src/main.py", line 2, in <module>